WydD/spring-relational-repository/docs/BeanMapping.md

 # TL;DR
 In this framework, objects are a representation of a tuple in the Java world, the only thing you need to take care of is how to map columns to fields.
-Conversion between snakeCase for the Java beans and camel_case for the database is by default and foreign keys adds implicitly \_id at the end.
+Conversion between snakeCase for the Java beans and camel_case for the database is by default.
 Custom behaviour is customized with @Column.
 Accessing fields is made using the standard ways.

 # Naming conventions
 The naming convention is the default behaviour of translating a bean property name in a column name.
 This behaviour is driven by an implementation of the interface [NamingConvention](../core/src/main/java/fr/petitl/relational/repository/template/bean/NamingConvention.java).